Africa's Sustainable Future: Insights from 80th UN General Assembly

 By Abigail Kajumba, Executive Director, Emerging Public Leaders

-This year’s 80th session of the United Nations General Assembly (UNGA80) was a vivid reminder the conversations shaping Africa’s public service leadership often unfold as much in smaller gatherings and side events as in the main plenary.
-Alongside EPL Board Chair Betsy Williams and our team, we led discussions and engaged in spaces bustling with new ideas and opportunities for collaboration from major forums like Global Africa Business Initiatives Unstoppable Africa, to informal gatherings like The SideBar.
+With this year’s UN General Assembly centered on advancing the Sustainable Development Goals through peace, prosperity, and sustainability, youth inclusion and leadership took center stage in many high-level dialogues and events.
+Amid numerous parallel convenings, the conversations shaping Africa’s public service leadership often unfolded as much in smaller gatherings and side events as in the main plenary.
+Together with EPL Board Chair Betsy Williams and our team, we joined discussions and engaged in spaces brimming with new ideas and collaboration opportunities - from major forums like the Global Africa Business Initiative’s Unstoppable Africa to informal gatherings such as The SideBar.

 Here are my five takeaways for EPL and African leadership from UNGA80: